austinzheng/Cormorant/README.md

 ### Working On

 - Standard library
-- Distinction between integers and floating-point values
+- Support for character literals
 - Support for sets
 - Support for keywords
 - Basic namespacing